tunecino/angular-yii2-model/README.md

 }
 ```

-Client in this case doesn't even need to understand why server has rejected that input as we can simply use angular's `ng-pattern` attribute to make it know that whatever input it was, user shouldn't send it again as server won't approve it.
+Client in this case doesn't need to understand why server has rejected that input as we can simply use angular's `ng-pattern` attribute to make it know that whatever input it was, user shouldn't send it again as server won't approve it.
 Here is a HTML form validation example using angular built-in services while showing any extra error message received from the server and feeding the `ng-pattern` attribute with our pattern regex to prevent re-sending it again:

 ```html